techiediaries/techiediaries/_posts/2019/Angular/2019-08-23-angular-modules.md

 - Imports other modules with the components, directives, and pipes that components in the current module need.
 - Provides services that the other application components can use.

+> Please note that Angular modules are not [JavaScript modules](https://www.techiediaries.com/es-modules-import-export-default/).

 Every Angular app has at least one module, conventionally called the **root** module.
 This is the module that gets [bootstrapped](https://angular.io/guide/bootstrapping) for running the application.

 Head over to your Angular project in the Stackblitz IDE.
 Open the `src/app/app.module.ts` file, you should see the following code: